Variables

 Global

-Globals are defined using the global keyword: global <ident> = <expression>.
+Globals are defined using the global keyword: global <ident> = <expression> and they are global across all templates.

 Once a global is defined it can not be re-defined.
 Trying to define a global twice will result in an error.